4C (Person of Interest): Plot

 Reese prevents another assassination attempt on Matthews by Mossad agents, overcoming them with the help of Holly.
 Shaw later discovers from a former associate that ISA sent her replacement to the plane to kill Matthews.
 Reese subdues the assassin and has Holly put Matthews on the cargo hold.
 Reese eventually discovers that Matthews is not a programmer who works for the Sphinx, he is the Sphinx.
 The Mossad agent regains consciousness and attacks Reese again but he is defeated when Matthews knocks him out with a golf club.
 On New York, Shaw interrogates Hersh (Boris McGiver) after poisoning him, she finds that Matthews was made the Sphinx to cover their profits on the Black Market Bazaar and finance the ISA.
 They want Matthews dead as he plans to go public about his real identity.

 Finch finds that the Colombian cartel had another man aboard.
 The man is revealed to be one of the flight attendants, knocks the Captain out and plans to crash the plane.
-Using the trolley, Reese enters the cabin and starts fighting the assassin while Finch attempts to land the plan through his computer.
+Using the trolley, Reese enters the cabin and starts fighting the assassin while Finch attempts to land the plane through his computer.
 Despite some difficulty, Finch manages to safely land the plane while Reese knocks the assassin.
 Reese then gets Matthews out of the plane through baggage and gives him an address so he can hide until Finch contacts him.
 Reese then goes on a date with Holly before she leaves for work, telling him to call her.
 He then spots Finch in a café and both talk briefly.
 He tells Finch he wants a new suit as he will come back and work with him again.